-Leaf and \Yard Debris , and Clean Wood Debris: Most leaf and yard debris and clean wood that are not composted at homes or managed onsite are used as mulch, animal bedding, composted at certified facilities, or, in the case of clean wood, used as fuel (such as wood stoves, or chipped for heat/power at locations like the McNeil Power Plant in Burlington).
-Each Solid Waste Management Entity (SWME) ensures a location exists within their region where clean wood can be collected, such as at stump dumps or transfer stations.
+Leaf and Yard Debris and Clean Wood: Most leaf and yard debris and clean wood, that are not composted at homes or managed onsite, are used as mulch, animal bedding, composted at certified facilities, or, in the case of clean wood, used as fuel (such as wood stoves, or chipped for heat/power at locations like the McNeil Power Plant in Burlington).
+Each SWME ensures a location exists within their region where clean wood can be collected, such as at stump dumps or transfer stations.
 These materials are often chipped for mulch or composting.
-Thanks to the landfill ban, a relatively small amount of leaf and \yard debris \ and clean wood debris \ is landfilled, comprising about 0.8% of the residential waste stream, according to the 2018 Waste Composition Study.
+Thanks to the landfill ban, a relatively small amount of leaf and yard debris and clean wood is landfilled, comprising about 0.8% of the residential waste stream, according to the 2018 Waste Composition Study.

-Diversion Status: The 2018 Vermont Waste Composition Study found that 26% of residential waste disposal is organic material and about 23% of industrial, commercial, and institutional (ICI) waste is organic.
+Diversion Status: The 2018 Vermont Waste Composition Study found that 26% (57,349 tons) of residential waste disposal is organic material and about 23% (45,779 tons) of industrial, commercial, and institutional (ICI) waste is organic.
 These numbers are similar to those found in the 2013 Waste Composition Study (28% residential and 18% ICI).
-However, due towith less funding for that study, the 2013 ICI waste figures were less accurate.
+However, due to limited funding for that study, the 2013 ICI waste figures were less accurate.
 ANR believes the most informative comparison will be between the 2018 study and the future 2023 Waste Composition Study, as they should have more comparable methodologies and the 2023 study will take place about two years after the 2020 ban on food scraps.

-From 2014 to 2017, food donation almost tripled according to the VT Foodbank, in large part due to the Universal Recycling law.
+From 2014 to 2017, food donation almost tripled according to the VT Foodbank, in large part due to the Universal Recycling law which, starting in 2014, required large generators of food waste, like retail grocers, to divert food from the landfill.
+The Foodbank helps stores set up systems where staff set aside food for donation instead of putting it in the trash.